Son of Encouragement

 A positive attitude is helpful.
 Prayer and fasting is preparation.
 The support of a community is vital and of absolute necessity.
 A willingness to be set apart by the Holy Spirit for ministry directed by God and not by our own desires.
 Perhaps this last one is most difficult.
 The Holy Spirit may lead us into difficult places where we must rely solely on God.

 We may not be asked by God to leave home and job.
 We may, however, be asked to give up some of our cherished beliefs about ministry.
 We may be asked to leave our comfort zones.
 We may be required to work with others who are not on the approved list.
-We just be called to offer encouragement and support to others in their ministry.
+We might just be called to offer encouragement and support to others in their ministry.
 God is still calling his Barnabas’s.